textlint/textlint-filter-rule-allowlist/README.md

 ### RegExp String

-textlint-rule-filter-whitelist allow to use RegExp like string.
+textlint-filter-rule-whitelist allow to use RegExp like string.
 The string is stated with `/` and ended with `/`.

 ```js